ga4gh-rnaseq/schema/rnaseq.md

 Accession of feature this threshold corresponds to
 </td></tr>
 </table>

+For each threshold tuple the request SHOULD provide only one of `featureID`, `featureName` or `featureAccession`.

 ## Expression Search Filters
 The recommended endpoint for retrieving search filters is: